n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 It's important to highlight that these Agencies are in constant state of rivalry.

 *'These agencies have been Historically competing.
-Stalin was terrified by the potential formation of a political cue run by the Intelligence Community (the KGB back then) while in times of the Soviet Union, so he made a Military Intelligence Agency (GRU) with the idea to make these agencies compete to prevent the formation of this cue.'* - The Grugq (paraphrased).
+Stalin was terrified by the potential formation of a political coup run by the Intelligence Community (the KGB back then) while in times of the Soviet Union, so he made a Military Intelligence Agency (GRU) with the idea to make these agencies compete to prevent the formation of this coup.'* - The Grugq (paraphrased).

-This rilvalry obviously benefits the state in terms of the outcome of their cyber operations, since the high level of competition has a direct impact on operational performance.
+This rilvalry obviously benefits the state in terms of the outcome of their cyber operations, since the high level of competition has a direct impact on innovation and therefore on operational performance.

 <br/>

 #### **Teams**

 Russia uses several small teams of contractors to conduct their cyber operations.
-These teams are formed from a mix of private operators, and state and military intelligence operators:
+These teams are formed from a mix of private, and state and military intelligence actors:

 *   [APT28](https://www2.fireeye.com/rs/fireye/images/rpt-apt28.pdf)
 *   [APT29](https://www2.fireeye.com/rs/848-DID-242/images/rpt-apt29-hammertoss.pdf)